register-dynamics/register-dynamics.co.uk/data-standards.md

   columns: 3
   content:
   - icon: ''
-    heading: Eliminate data silos
-    body: Enable easy data sharing and collaboration between teams.
-Let us help you to eliminate data silos across your organisation and to make data a shared resource for everyone.
+    heading: 'Create consistency '
+    body: 'Establish guidelines that standardise how data is used, stored and managed.
+      Ensure consistent use of terminology, definitions and data formats. '
   - icon: ''
-    heading: Establish accurate and trusted data
+    heading: Drive adoption, awareness and advocacy
-    body: Create a single source of truth that everyone can use and draw data insights from.
-Know that your data is accurate, up-to-date, safe and secure.
-Make data easy to find and understand.
+    body: Get stakeholders involved and ensure that data standards are agreed, approved, understood and embraced by all.
+Build a strong consensus around the data standards across the organisation and drive adoption, awareness and advocacy.
   - icon: ''
-    heading: Streamline your business process
-    body: Develop simple and accessible data management that drives efficiency of your operations.
-Enhance productivity with seamless collaboration between processes and teams.
+    heading: Adapt data standards as you grow
+    body: 'Get ongoing support as your organisation develops and grows.
+Adapt your data standards as your business evolves and be supported through every stage of change and development.
+Through our collaborative approach, we can work with you to introduce, establish and maintain ‘best in class’ data standards across your organisation. '
   coloured: true
   numbered: false
   image_mode: ''
 - template: content
-  content: Through our user-centric, agile and customised approach, we can help you
-    to improve your data management set up and processes now.
+  content: "  \nWhether you need help with the initial or later stages of data standards
+    implementation; support in driving adoption or creating the right technical tool maintain your data standards, we can help."
 - template: call-to-action
   link_type: contact
-  button: Talk to us
-  intro: Talk to one of our data management experts to discuss your specific needs.
+  button: Let's talk
+  intro: ''
   link: ''
 - template: banner
   sections:
   - template: heading
     level: 2
-    text: Why trust us with your data management?
+    text: Why trust us with your data standards?
 - template: content-grid
   columns: 3
   content:
   - icon: "/images/icon-team.svg"
-    heading: User-centric approach
-    body: We create bespoke data management systems with the user at the centre of our approach.
-We will take the time to gain a deep understanding of all of your needs and create a customisable, intuitive system to manage all of your data.
+    heading: Focus on the people
+    body: We believe that it is crucial to gain a deep understanding of the needs of those who are actively using the data.
+Our people-first approach ensures that when we introduce data standards, they benefit everyone at all levels of the organisation.
-  - icon: "/images/icon-beready.svg"
+  - icon: "/images/icon-workflow.png"
-    heading: Expert help at all stages
-    body: We can help you at any stage of your data management journey.
-Whether you need help to design, develop and/or deliver a new data management system, we have experts on-hand to support you.
+    heading: Build assets that last
+    body: When data standards are established well, they become an important asset to an organisation.
+They will stand the test of time, be embraced by all and help strengthen the business as a whole.
+Let us help to embed data standards and best practises deep into your ecosystem.
-  - icon: "/images/download-g118d5d2cf_640.png"
+  - icon: "/images/icon-reliable.svg"
-    heading: Easy migration and integration
-    body: Migrate all of your existing data easily into the new system and be confident that everything integrates seamlessly with your current business operations and processes.
+    heading: " Strong track record"
+    body: Our team of data standard specialists have a wealth of experience in developing and documenting data standards as well as driving adoption for new data standards.
+      We were involved in helping to set up the Government Digital Service’s Data Standards Authority and also in improving guidance in the Tech Code of Practice and Government Service Standard.
   coloured: false
   numbered: false
   image_mode: ''